TL;DR

 6. GoProof

-GoProof is designed for integration with Adobe creative cloud apps.
-So if you use Adobe software for all of your creative work, then this is perfect for streamlining your workflow and bringing all your media collaboration into one place.
+GoProof is designed for integration with Adobe Creative Cloud apps.
+If you commonly use Adobe software, then this is perfect for streamlining your feedback loop, workflow, and bringing all your media collaboration into one place.

 Key features: